-Rugged GLP drain pan holds minimal condensate while eliminating the possibility of corrosion.
-Drain pans are UV safe.
-GLP drain pans with bottom primary and secondary drain connections or alternate right-side primary.
+Galvanized metal drain pan with bottom primary and secondary drain connections or alternate right side primary.
 All connections 3/4" FPT.
 Access door allows for coil cleaning.

-• Warranty: Five year limited parts warranty.
+• Warranty: Ten-year limited parts warranty.

 3. INSPECTION

 On receiving the product, visually inspect it for any major shipping related damages.
 Shipping damages are the carrier's responsibility.
 Inspect the product labels to verify the model number and options are in accordance with your order.
 Manufacturer will not accept damage claims for incorrectly shipped product.